 Here are the criteria:

 - You are from the US and have not yet published your book – You are eligible to apply for a Preassigned Control Number from the Library of Congress.
-You can find out more information here.
+You can find out more in our guide to getting an LCCN.
 You can also obtain a PCIP but it is recommended to register for a Preassigned Control Number as it allows for a CIP from the Library of Congress to be applied to your book in the future.

 - You are from the US and have already published your book – You cannot apply for a Preassigned Control Number.
 You must obtain a PCIP.